bhattaraiarchana/html-css-js/README.md

 This is a front-end project built with HTML, CSS, and JavaScript.

-It showcases the basics of structure, styling, and interactivity using vanilla technologies.